damian-andrzej/Ansible-Linux-Deployment/README.md

   Fortunately, Ansible ships with more than a thousand modules, including one for reading CSV files.
   This module can provide exactly whats needful for this task.
 You will see the module in action below

  to use read_csv you must install community.general lib ansible-galaxy install community.general

- # 2. Users creation

-  Simmilar task connected with first one is user creationm we are going to use same python lib from previous tasks. lets create a csv file that includes list of users

- to use read_csv you must install community.general lib ansible-galaxy install community.general